Community Based Alternatives

 - In-home unit may be required for areas with poor coverage

-- No cost to offender
+- No cost to individuals

 DRCs (DAY REPORTING CENTERS)